FAQ

 7-PDF is a sole proprietorship based in Germany and operated under personal liability.
 We are not an anonymous GmbH or Ltd. As developer and operator, we personally stand behind quality, security, and data protection.

-The 7-PDF Invoice Extractor can reliably process invoices with up to approximately 78 pages in practice.
-If OCR recognition is additionally required – for example, because important ZUGFeRD data is embedded in header or footer graphics – the maximum recommended number of pages is reduced by about half.
-This is mainly due to the typical limitations of OCR technology, rather than the performance of our AI service itself.
+The 7-PDF Invoice Extractor can process standard individual invoices with up to approximately 20 pages.
+However, converting very large invoices with many line items naturally takes time, since we pre-analyze, structure, and optimize documents in the background to meet the context limitations of our optimized vector-based AI model.
+In addition, every AI response undergoes an extensive plausibility check, which can further increase processing time for multi-page invoices.
+If OCR recognition is also required – for example, because important ZUGFeRD data is embedded in header or footer graphics – the recommended maximum number of pages is typically reduced to about half.
+This is mainly due to the common limitations of OCR technology, rather than the performance of our AI system.

 For best results, we therefore recommend using vector-based PDF invoices whenever possible.
 These are not only faster and more accurate to analyze but also significantly smaller in file size.